zhardie/quakejs/cctools/README.md

 ```

 After the info for pak101.pk3 add (**replace file size and checksum with the values for your file!!!**)
 "Compressed" is the size in bytes.
 It seems it doesn't really matter if this value is not correct.
+Please note that the filename in the manifest does **not** contain the checksum.

 ```
   {